mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 # 1 Horse Racing in Germany

-## 1.1 Betting Market

 Germany features two primary types of horse racing: Harness racing and flat racing.
 Steeplechasing and hurdling have largely faded into history.
 This notebook will concentrate on flat racing.

+## 1.1 Betting Market

-Betting plays a crucial role in German horse racing, as a portion of the prize money is funded by the parimutuel betting operator’s profits.
-Betting in Germany occurs through two primary channels: bookmakers (fixed odds) and the totalizator (parimutuel).
+Betting plays a crucial role in German horse racing, as a portion of the prize money is funded by the parimutuel betting operator’s profits.[^1] Betting in Germany occurs through two primary channels: bookmakers (fixed odds) and the totalizator (parimutuel).
 For this analysis, the focus lies exclusively on parimutuel odds.